What is Harmonics?

 Speed control of the induction motor can be achieved through variable frequency drives (VFDs) and a slip power recovery system.
 The speed control of the DC motor can be regulated by DC Drive.
 All these drives are categorized into non-linear load categories.

-The AC and DC drives draw non-linear currents when sinusoidal voltage is applied, and because of non-linearity in applied voltage and current, the drives generate harmonics in the system.
+The AC and DC drives draw non-linear currents when sinusoidal voltage is applied.
+Because of non-linearity in applied voltage and current, the drives generate harmonics in the system.
 The magnitude of the harmonics current is different for the different orders of harmonics.
 The lower the harmonic order, the higher the magnitude of the current.

 The magnitude of the harmonic current can be expressed with the following formula.